brandonkramer/wp-vite-starter/README.md

   </a>
   <h1>WP ViteJS 4 starter kit</h1>
   <p>
 Simple lightweight starter kit to make use of Vite's blazing fast and efficient frontend build tool for WordPress plugin and theme development.
-Comes optional packages that provide front-end & back-end (PHP) utilities.
+Comes with optional packages that provide front-end & back-end (PHP) utilities.
 The "src" folder includes JS, PostCSS, images, fonts, SVG and a gutenberg block as examples.

 You can read more about ViteJS on [vitejs.dev](https://vitejs.dev)
 </p>